Relative impacts of different grade-scales on student success in introductory physics: Alternative Grade Scales and Practices

 Another way to address the percent scale issues is to use the concept of Standards-Based grading (discussed in Brookhart, et al review \cite{Brookhart2016} and references therein).
 This method asks students to demonstrate proficiency in certain areas, with the instructor providing ordinal grades such as well below proficiency, approaching proficiency, proficient, and excellent, that describe the path to proficiency \cite{Anderson2018}.
-This approach has been used in college physics classes previously \cite{Beatty2013}, but, because the method requires students to be able to have multiple opportunities to attempt the same proficiency, this is difficult to accomplish with the large class sizes that are typical of introductory science courses.
+This approach has been used \cite{Beatty2013} in college physics classes but, because the method requires students to be able to have multiple opportunities to attempt the same proficiency, it is difficult to accomplish with the large class sizes that are typical of introductory science courses.

-A final alternative to the percent scale is the college 4.0 scale which is typically used to calculate GPA.
+A final alternative \cite{Guskey2013} to the percent scale is the college 4.0 scale which is typically used to calculate GPA.
 Each integer in the scale (4, 3, 2, 1, 0) corresponds to a letter grade (A, B, C, D, F).
 While many college level instructors may use the percent scale and then convert to a letter grade (which has a numeric value tied to the 4.0 scale), others may use a 4.0 scale from the beginning of the course and then report the numbers in the form of letter grades.
 These numbers can be averaged into a single grade.
 Because the 4.0 scale allocates the same `space' to each letter grade, the scale avoids most of the issues associated with the percent scale.
-For example, in Table \ref{tab2} we see that after a student earns a zero, it only takes 2 perfect scores for them to earn a grade of ``B'', and a total of 8 for them to erase the zero completed.
-This is much more doable than the 6 and 19 perfect scores required by the percent scale to achieve the same goal.
+For example, in Table \ref{tab2} we saw that a zero carries much less weight in an averaging procedure using a 4.0 scale than in averaging under a percent scale .
 This means that a grade of `zero' is less disastrous for students.
 This scale is mathematically similar to the practice of minimum grading, and instructors using standards-based grading also sometimes use the integers on a 4.0 scale to mean different levels of proficiency \cite{Anderson2018, Beatty2013}, so aspects of this scale exist in both of the other alternatives we describe.
-Because the 4.0 scale mitigates many of the criticisms of the percent-scale, and does not have the any new drawbacks like minimum grading and standards-based grading do, many suggest it as an alternative to percent scale grading.
+Because the 4.0 scale mitigates many of the criticisms of the percent-scale, many suggest it as an alternative to percent scale grading.